dasarpai/old.dasarpai.github.io/_wiablog/2024-10-12-Happy-Vijaya-Dashmi.md

 - **Chapter 9**: *Nishumbha’s* army, and then Nishumbha.
 - **Chapter 10**: *Shumbha’s* army, and then Shumbha.

 I wish, if not all atleast one Asura within is destroyed by you so that you may experience inner peace and self-fulfillment in your life.
-What that one is you can identify yourself, based on your own experience priority.
+What that one is you can identify yourself, based on your own experience and priority.

 Wish you a very joyful Vijayadashami!